ver228/tierpsy-tracker/docs/EXPLANATION.md

 #### /plate_worms
 Table where the first results of [TRAJ_CREATE](#traj_create) and [TRAJ_JOIN](#traj_join).
 Do not use this table in further analysis, use instead [/trajectories_data](#trajectories_data).

-  * `worm_index_blob`: Trajectory index given by the program.
+  * `worm_index_blob`: trajectory index given by the program.
 Since there can be several short spurious tracks identified this number can be very large and does not reflect the number of final trajectories.
-  * `worm_index_joined`: Index after joining trajectories separated by a small time gap and filtering short spurious tracks, and invalid row will be assigned -1.
+  * `worm_index_joined`: index after joining trajectories separated by a small time gap and filtering short spurious tracks, and invalid row will be assigned -1.
-  * `threshold`: Threshold used for the image binarization.
+  * `threshold`: threshold used for the image binarization.
-  * `frame_number`: Video frame number.
+  * `frame_number`: video frame number.
   * `coord_x`, `coord_y`, `box_length`, `box_width`, `angle`: center coordinates, length, width and orientation of the [minimum rotated rectangle](http://docs.opencv.org/3.0-beta/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#minarearect).
   * `area`: blob area.
   * `bounding_box_xmin`, `bounding_box_xmax`, `bounding_box_ymin`, `bounding_box_ymax`: [bounding rectangle](http://docs.opencv.org/3.0-beta/modules/imgproc/doc/structural_analysis_and_shape_descriptors.html#boundingrect) coordinates.